Clarius Group LLC Sells 226 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

-Clarius Group LLC lowered its holdings in Applied Materials, Inc. (NASDAQ:AMAT – Get Rating) by 1.7% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Clarius Group LLC decreased its stake in shares of Applied Materials, Inc. (NASDAQ:AMAT – Get Rating) by 1.7% in the 1st quarter, according to its most recent 13F filing with the SEC.
 The firm owned 12,733 shares of the manufacturing equipment provider’s stock after selling 226 shares during the period.
-Clarius Group LLC’s holdings in Applied Materials were worth $1,564,000 at the end of the most recent quarter.
+Clarius Group LLC’s holdings in Applied Materials were worth $1,564,000 as of its most recent filing with the SEC.

 Applied Materials Trading Up 2.9 %